10 Best Lord of the Rings Board Games 2024

 How is Lord of the Rings: The Confrontation played?

 The game is played on a square board.
-In one corner Mordor, in the other the Shire.
-In between, there are locations from Middle-earth: Arthedain, Cardolan, Enedwaith, Eregion, and Rhudaur on the Shire’s side.
-On Mordor’s side, there are Gondor, Dagorlad, Fangorn, Mirkwood, and Rohan.
+In one corner Mordor, in the other, the Shire.
+In between, there are familiar locations from Middle-earth: Arthedain, Cardolan, Enedwaith, Eregion, and Rhudaur on the Shire’s side.
+On Mordor’s side: Gondor, Dagorlad, Fangorn, Mirkwood, and Rohan.

-Each of the regions has a character limit and at the beginning of the game each player lays out his characters as he pleases.
-They are turned towards him, so only he knows their hidden identity.
+Each region has a character limit and at the beginning of the game, each player lays out his characters as he pleases.
+Their faces are turned towards him, so only he knows their hidden identity.
 The other player will try to figure out the identities during the game.

 Players then take turns to move their characters (taking into account their special abilities) and combat is resolved when they clash.
 Extra combat cards are then played by players – they are either text cards or strength cards.
 The text is resolved first.
 If that doesn’t give the winner, then the strengths of characters and strength cards are compared.
 The weaker character is removed from the game (if there’s a tie, both die).